wzcolon/mczach/README.markdown

 ##Construction

 To support logging for multiple web applications, two tables were created - 'applications' and 'request logs'.
-A 'has many' relationship exists in that a application has many request logs.
+A 'has many' relationship exists in that an application has many request logs.
 As requests are processed the submitted application name is checked against the database or added to it in the Logger class.